KazApps/fastshogi/man.md

 - -maxmoves N
     Enables draw adjudication if the game reaches N moves without a result.

-- -tb PATHS
-    Adjudicate games using Syzygy tablebases.
-PATHS must be a semicolon-separated (on Windows) or colon-separated (other platforms) list of paths to the tablebase directories.
-    Only the WDL tablebase files are required.

-- -tbpieces N
-    Only use tablebase adjudication for positions with N pieces or less.

-- -tbignore50
-    Disable the fifty move rule for tablebase adjudication.

-- -tbadjudicate SETTING
-    Control when tablebase adjudication is applied.
-SETTING can be:
-    - WIN_LOSS: Only adjudicate won/lost positions
-    - DRAW: Only adjudicate drawn positions
-    - BOTH: Adjudicate both wins and draws (default)

 - -openings file=NAME format=(epd|pgn) [order=ORDER] [plies=PLIES] [start=START]
     Specifies an opening book file and its format for game starting positions.